top of page

 Relational, somatic, depth-oriented psychotherapy—held at a deliberate pace.

-A practice for periods of reorganization.
+A practice for periods of reorganization, for high-performing individuals at life's thresholds.

 Not crisis, necessarily.